MicrosoftDocs/memdocs/windows-365/in-development.md

 ### Resource performance report in Endpoint Analytics<!— 32978343-->

-A new repot will be added to Endpoint Analytics: the **Resource performance report**.
+A new report will be added to Endpoint Analytics: the **Resource performance report**.
 This report will include metrics for CPU and RAM performance on Cloud PCs.

 ### Remoting connection report in Endpoint Analytics<!— 33039368-->